dan7800/VulnerableAndroidAppOracle/Vulnerabilities/XML/README.md

 There are multiple ways to attack the problem.
 One solution is to only keep client keys on the device, retrieving API keys from a server you control via web requests.
 Essentially, we never store API keys in the APK because we assume that it can and will be decompiled.

-Another is to use a tool to obfuscate your code, like ProGuard.
-In this approach, we would be trying to make it harder for people to reverse engineer the APK.
+Another solution is to use a tool to obfuscate your code, like ProGuard.
+In this approach, we make it harder and uncler for the attacker to reverse engineer the APK.